giantswarm/docs/src/content/platform-overview/architecture/index.md

 *Compatibility*

 The setup supports organization virtual datacenters (OVCDs) running on VMware Cloud Director 10.3 and above.
-It must be backed by backed with NSX-T and NSX advanced load balancer (ALB) with the load balancer feature enabled on the Edge gateway.
+It must be backed by NSX-T and NSX advanced load balancer (ALB) with the load balancer feature enabled on the Edge gateway.

 *Authentication*

 Cluster API Provider VMware Cloud Director (CAPVCD), along with the associated Cloud Provider interface (CPI) and Container Storage interface (CSI), authenticate against the VMware Cloud Director API using an API Token (sometimes also referred to as Refresh Token) which is stored in a secret.
-Such a token can be created by any user with the right permission and can be revoked at any time should there be suspicion of it being compromised.
+Such token can be created by any user with the right permissions and can be revoked at any time, should there be suspicion of it being compromised.

 *Networking*

-The kubernetes API and services of type `LoadBalancer` get IPs from a pool of external IPs available in the edge gateway.
+The Kubernetes API and services of type `LoadBalancer` get IPs from a pool of external IPs available in the edge gateway.
 It can be set statically or takes the next available IP if unspecified.
 A virtual service is then created with the required IP/port and is associated with a load balancer pool that contains the relevant node IPs as members.
 For the CPI, we support the virtual service shared feature which was introduced in VCD 10.4 as well as the legacy method based on a single internal IP and multiple DNAT rules.

 A network needs to be specified in the cluster definition to identify where the default gateway will be and where to connect the virtual machines (VMs).
 It is also possible to add additional networks in order to connect multiple virtual interfaces to the nodes along with a list of static routes.
 The nodes must have internet access which is usually achieved with a SNAT rule or via an HTTP proxy.
 Note that it is also possible to specify NTP servers and pools (Ubuntu based nodes running `chrony`) in the cluster definition, which is particularly useful in air-gapped environments.